Richard Stewart1

 M, #29132, b.
 18 December 1870, d.
 23 December 1915

-Gathorne Gathorne-Hardy, 3rd Earl of Cranbrook was born on 18 December 1870.1 He was the son of John Stewart Gathorne-Hardy, 2nd Earl of Cranbrook and Cicely Marguerite Wilhelmina Ridgway.1 He married Lady Dorothy Montagu Boyle, daughter of David Boyle, 7th Earl of Glasgow and Dorothea Elizabeth Thomasina Hunter Blair, on 25 April 1899 at Holy Trinity, Sloane Street, London, England.1 He died on 23 December 1915 at age 45.1
+Gathorne Gathorne-Hardy, 3rd Earl of Cranbrook was born on 18 December 1870.1 He was the son of John Stewart Gathorne-Hardy, 2nd Earl of Cranbrook and Cicely Marguerite Wilhelmina Ridgway.1 He married Lady Dorothy Montagu Boyle, daughter of David Boyle, 7th Earl of Glasgow and Dorothea Elizabeth Thomasina Hunter Blair, on 25 April 1899 at Holy Trinity, Sloane Street, London, EnglandG.1 He died on 23 December 1915 at age 45.1

-Gathorne Gathorne-Hardy, 3rd Earl of Cranbrook gained the rank of Captain in the service of the 2nd Volunteer Battalion, The Buffs.2 He held the office of Deputy Lieutenant (D.L.).2 He held the office of Justice of the Peace (J.P.).2 He succeeded to the title of 3rd Earl of Cranbrook [U.K., 1892] on 13 July 1911.1 He succeeded to the title of 3rd Baron Medway of Hemsted Park, co.
-Kent [U.K., 1892] on 13 July 1911.1 He succeeded to the title of 3rd Viscount Cranbrook of Hemsted, Kent [U.K., 1878] on 13 July 1911.1
+He gained the rank of Captain in the 2nd Volunteer Battalion, The Buffs.2 He held the office of Deputy Lieutenant (D.L.)2 He held the office of Justice of the Peace (J.P.)2 He succeeded as the 3rd Baron Medway of Hemsted Park, co.
+Kent [U.K., 1892] on 13 July 1911.1 He succeeded as the 3rd Earl of Cranbrook [U.K., 1892] on 13 July 1911.1 He succeeded as the 3rd Viscount Cranbrook of Hemsted, Kent [U.K., 1878] on 13 July 1911.1

 Children of Gathorne Gathorne-Hardy, 3rd Earl of Cranbrook and Lady Dorothy Montagu Boyle